-OTHER ACCOMMODATIONS
+ACCOMMODATIONS

 Students should expect to move around a lot during this program.
-Your base will be at the Bounce Cairns, 117 GRAFTON ST, CAIRNS; on excursion, you will stay in hostels and field stations with some "car" camping (five to six days) on the Aboriginal camping trip.
+So, you should aim to pack light; don't bring clothes or items unless you are sure you will likely use them.
+Your base will be at the Global Backpackers on the Esplanade, CAIRNS; on excursion, you will stay in hostels and field stations with some "car" camping (five to six days) on the Aboriginal camping trip.
 Though we often spend long days outdoors, we return to a base camp or field station and so there is no "backpacking" camping on the program.